-The Library is closed from March 16 – April 5, 2020, all in-library programs, events, meeting room bookings and exams are cancelled.
-Please check back frequently for updates.
+The Library is closed until further notice, all in-library programs, events, meeting room bookings and exams are cancelled.

 Earn community service hours by reviewing books, music, and movies.
 You’ll earn one community service hour for each review you submit.
 Here are the guidelines:

 - be 250 – 300 words in length

 - contain a summary and personal critique

 - not have spoilers

 - be suitable for publication – clean language and content